Pentaphone/rosalind/README.md

         - refers to this file

 ---
-License: MIT, free to do whatever you want
+License: MIT, do whatever you want